-The escalation process for issues or concerns - or simply getting answers to questions - related to a student, staff, programming or school matter is:
+The escalation process for issues or concerns - or simply getting answers to questions - related to a student, staff, programming or school matter (including with the CSPC) is:

 If you're unable to get the answers or help you need, then perhaps bringing the matter to the attention of the Board of Trustees for action, is your best available option.
 You may delegate at a private or public meeting, depending on the nature of the matter.
 More information to delegate at a Board meeting

 GETTING HELP WITH ISSUES RELATED TO YOUR TRUSTEE